-Parents are invited into school at the start of the year for a 'meet the teacher' evening and every term following this to discuss their child's learning.
+Parents are invited into school at the start of the year for a 'meet the teacher' evening and twice a year to discuss their child's learning.
 Parents are also regularly invited to attend SEND meetings concerning their child.
 Parents can arrange to meet with the SENDCo or class teachers at their request to discuss any concerns they may have.

 Parents are invited into school for events such as 'school in the dark' and coffee mornings.
-They are regularly invited in for class assemblies.
+They are invited to annual class assemblies.